 How to Pick a Topic for a Law School Personal Statement?

-Like any other essay, personal statement starts with a proper topic.
+Like any other essay, a personal statement starts with a proper topic.
 Picking a good theme can be the key factor in your success.
-We offer you the list of essential questions that will help you to decide what you need to write about.
+We offer you the list of essential questions that will help you to decide what you need to narrate about.

 - What were the most outstanding events that affected your life?

 - What is the most exciting thing about your upbringing?

 - Do you like physical activity; how it helps you to be productive?

 - What are the most prominent achievements you ever had?

 - Do you have a favorite book that has changed your attitude over time?

 - How did you pick your professional sphere and why do you want to become a lawyer?